MASSERMAN

 Below are summaries of recent trial results for defendants we represented.

 The 21-year-old decedent’s mother filed suit against our client, who owned a property where her daughter died of a heroin overdose.
 In two consolidated cases, plaintiff also sued three of her daughter’s health care providers, a drug treatment center, a drug interventionist and a celebrity who, like our client, allowed plaintiff’s daughter to stay at her home.
 The trial proceeded in Pasadena Superior Court against our client, the other homeowner and the interventionist.
 Plaintiff sought $24 million in damages at trial.
-On February 11, 2019, after a 19-day jury trial and three days of deliberations, the jury returned a unanimous defense verdict in favor of our client and the celebrity homeowner, and a majority defense verdict in favor of the interventionist.
+After a 19-day jury trial and three days of deliberations, the jury returned a unanimous defense verdict in favor of our client and the celebrity homeowner, and a majority defense verdict in favor of the interventionist.
 The jury verdict was upheld on appeal.

-The plaintiff was inspecting a trellis in the backyard of the defendant’s property when he fell from a ladder provided by the defendant, who was out of the country.
+The plaintiff was inspecting a trellis in the backyard of our client’s property when he fell from a ladder provided by our client, who was out of the country.
 The plaintiff claimed that the ladder was dangerous and defective causing his fall.
 The plaintiff sustained an open right ankle fracture and underwent surgery for fixation of the ankle leaving residual scarring.
 The plaintiff sought $550,000 at trial.
 After a 5-day trial the jury returned a unanimous defense verdict.
 The case, decided by the jury on April 26, 2018, was the first state court trial conducted in the Spring Street courthouse.
 Read more >>

 The plaintiff was a United States Postal Service worker delivering mail to the defendant homeowner’s property, when a dog owned by the defendant tenant, the homeowner’s mother, burst out the front door and caused the plaintiff to fall.
 The plaintiff sustained a left wrist fracture and scaphulate ligament tear necessitating surgery, and orthopedic injuries.
 We prevailed on a motion for summary adjudication for the owner and trial proceeded between the plaintiff and the tenant/dog owner.
 The plaintiff requested $350,000 at trial.
 After a 6-day trial the jury returned a verdict of $30,000, and reduced the recovery to $16,800 by allocating negligence at 56% to the defendant and 44% to the plaintiff.